 Proceeding along the cliff, you hear chatter of the Rio Grande.

 It is so surprising that many people gather around this secluded spring.

 The upper part of the building of an indoor bath collapsed and it looks like an open-air bath.

-The water temperature is tepid, around 104 degrees and there is no smell and taste.
+The water temperature is tepid, around 104 degrees F.

 Nobody seems to have cleaned the tub for a long time, and it is partly muddy.

 The Rio Grande is indeed a rushing river, but anyone can easily go across it.

 When you soak in the hot spring that is located nearly on the border, you see just a small river.

 The tub looks partly muddy